DataDog/integrations-core/nginx/README.md

   Change the `service` and `path` parameter values and configure them for your environment.
   See the [sample nginx.d/conf.yaml][6] for all available configuration options.

-* The default NGINX log format do not include a response time.
-Which is why we recommend to update the NGINX log format by adding the following in the `http` section of the NGINX configuration file (`/etc/nginx/nginx.conf`):
+**Note**: The default NGINX log format does not have a request response time.
+To include it into your logs, update the NGINX log format by adding the following configuration block in the `http` section of your NGINX configuration file (`/etc/nginx/nginx.conf`):

 ```
 http {